-Section 2 - Assumptions
+Section 3 - Assumptions

-As part of this regular annual actuarial investigation, I have analysed the method and assumptions used in the initial actuarial investigation as at 24 November 2020.
-I have maintained these methods and assumptions, except the commutation factors for Category A3 which are used to calculate the commuted value of pension.
+As part of this regular triennial actuarial investigation, I have analysed the method and assumptions used in the initial actuarial investigation as at 24 November 2020.
+Where appropriate I have maintained these methods and assumptions, however some have changed in light of the experience discussed in Section 2 of this report and after consideration of changes in market expectations.
+The actuarial method used is described in Appendix D.